Fragtality/QualityWings2GSX/README.md

 ## Releases
 There are two Releases:
 - "GSX only": If you want the whole GSX and SimBrief Integration/Automation but don't have a StreamDeck / don't use PilotsDeck.
+Download [QualityWings2GSX_GSX-only.zip](QualityWings2GSX_GSX-only.zip)
 - "Complete": If you're also using PilotsDeck and/or the published Profiles, you find can everything in one Package ready to be used together.
+Download [QualityWings2GSX_Complete.zip](QualityWings2GSX_Complete.zip)
 <br/>

 # Quick-Start